cleobnvntra/cleobnvntra/README.md

 <h1 align="center">Hello! 👋, I'm Cleo Buenaventura</h1>
+<p align="center">I’m a Junior Software Developer who loves building things for the web and experimenting with new technologies.
+Most of my experience is in JavaScript and Python, and I’ve been exploring cloud development with AWS and Azure.
+I enjoy connecting systems together, solving tricky bugs, and making applications faster and more reliable.

+I’m comfortable working with REST APIs, GitHub workflows, and Agile-style collaboration, but I’m always looking for better ways to learn and improve.
+Whether it’s optimizing backend performance or trying out new frameworks, I’m driven by curiosity and the satisfaction of seeing something I’ve built come to life.</p>

 [![An image of @cleobnvntra's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/cleobnvntra)](https://holopin.io/@cleobnvntra)